ce0th/JpegToWord/README.md

 ﻿## JpegToWord

-This is a small program merging jpeg files into one Word document.
+This is a console application merging image files into one Word document.
-Run console application, pass the paths to jpeg files as command line arguments and save docx file.

 ### Usage: